 The purpose of a disciplinary proceeding is to administer discipline to the lawyer.
 This may take one of several forms, depending on the circumstances and severity of the offense.
 Discipline may range from a private reprimand by the board, public censure, suspension from practice for a specified time, placement on probation, to disbarment by the Supreme Court.

 The Disciplinary Board does not, and cannot, give individual legal service or advice to any person making a complaint.
 Further, any loss the client suffers as a result of the matter involved cannot be recovered through disciplinary proceedings.
 The lawyer may be disciplined, but if the client thinks the lawyer's actions caused the client to lose money or otherwise injured the client, he may be able to sue the lawyer for money damages.
 This would be a matter to take up with a lawyer in private practice, not the Disciplinary

-A complaint may be filed by sending a signed letter to: Disciplinary Board, The State Bar of South Dakota, 222 E. Capitol, Pierre, SD 57501.
+A complaint may be filed by sending a signed letter to: Disciplinary Board, The State Bar of South Dakota, 111 W Capitol Ave. #1, Pierre, SD 57501.
 Upon the receipt of the written complaint, fully describing all the facts and all sources of information, it will be reviewed by the Board.
 Names, dates, addresses, and other documentation must be included in the complaint as a basis for investigation.